 1. Wait for the end of the crisis

 If you think that crisis rhymes with inactivity and wait, then you’re wrong!
 It is exactly good timing to develop your business.
 Consumers’ attention is available and being absent during the crisis can cost you a lot.
 Other brands will take advantage of the situation to develop even more while you were inactive.
 There’s no way that it happens!
-Don’t be afraid, don’t freeze your activity, be proactive.
+Don’t be afraid, don’t freeze your activity, and be proactive.

 2. Not taking advantage of a crisis situation: missing the opportunity

 Every challenge is an opportunity.
 An opportunity to prove your value.
-If you miss the opportunity that the crisis creates, you will miss all the reacting value that you could have brought to your company.
+If you miss the opportunity that the crisis creates, you will miss all the reactive value that you could have brought to your company.
 It is a good way to stand out from your competition and be different.

 3. Only focusing on physical experience, forgetting about digital experience

 Stores are forced to close, we grant you: it isn’t convenient.
 But don’t focus only on physical experience, there exists the other open doors: the digital world.
 E-commerce platforms are a good solution to continue selling products and extend the experience you offer.
 You can also think about updating your service and experience to be more efficient online.